banner

 wilgress Walk 13

 At the end of the moorings, the path turns left and goes behind a reed bed.
-This reed bed is a particular type of broadland habitat where the reeds are open to the rise and fall of the tidal water.
+This reed bed is a particular type of Broadland habitat where the reeds are open to the rise and fall of the tidal water.
 We have seen otters here, go quietly.

 path